plugorgau/plugorgau.github.io/pages/about/about.md

 PLUG streams its monthly meetings live online, and encourages regional members to get together to watch the stream and participate online via _IRC_ in real time.
 Providing a number of [resources for members and the community.]({{ site.baseurl }}/resources/)

-PLUG aims to asist and help people in Perth and Western Australia with the following
+PLUG aims to assist and help people in Perth and Western Australia with the following
 *   Advocate the use of Unix, Linux, Free Software, Open Source software & Open Technology.
 *   Learn new skills from knowledgeable industry experts and hobbyists
 *   Make it easier for people in Perth & WA to get help.